electrify-RVA/electrify-rva.github.io/docs/cost.md

 {% include charts/residential_volume_per_customer.html %}

-Richmond Gas Works’ disregard for the financial struggle of existing customers is ongoing. [$111 million](https://www.alacrastore.com/s-and-p-credit-research/Richmond-VA-Series-2023C-Public-Utility-Bonds-Assigned-AA-Rating-3042533) in new debt was issued in August, 2023 in part to expand gas infrastructure out into Goochland County – a sparsely populated area with relatively few prospective customers compared to the City.
-It’s unlikely that these customers will purchase enough gas to pay back the debt used to connect them to gas, so your rates will rise to make up the difference.
+Richmond Gas Works is still disregarding the financial struggle of existing customers. [$111 million](https://www.alacrastore.com/s-and-p-credit-research/Richmond-VA-Series-2023C-Public-Utility-Bonds-Assigned-AA-Rating-3042533) in new debt was issued in August 2023 in part to expand gas infrastructure out into Goochland County.
+It’s unlikely that customers will purchase enough gas to pay back this debt, so your rates will rise to make up the difference.

+{% include video-embeds/pipeline-subsidy.html %}
+\
 As Richmond Gas Works continues to waver under its several hundred million dollar debt burden, rates and customer frustration will continue to rise while Richmond risks entering a [utility death spiral.](https://www.greentechmedia.com/articles/read/this-is-what-the-utility-death-spiral-looks-like)

-{% include video-embeds/pipeline-subsidy.html %}

 ## Leaky Pipes Are Costing Everyone Millions To Replace